Fight Destructive Development in West Arvada

 Overall Compatibility

-The site is currently zoned Arvada MX-S. Which is a mixed-use suburban designation.
-The Arvada Comprehensive Plan states that these type of sites should "be strategically located, high intensity, pedestrian oriented activity centers" and should "be located in urban centers or designated corridors" and "demonstrate the following characteristics:"
+The site is currently zoned Arvada MX-S, which is a mixed-use suburban designation.
+The Arvada Comprehensive Plan states that these type of sites should "be strategically located... pedestrian oriented activity centers" and should "be located in urban centers or designated corridors" and "demonstrate the following characteristics:"

-Even though the site is zoned as Mixed Used, the site and proposal drastically differ from what the Arvada Comprehensive Plan calls for
+Even though the site is zoned as Mixed Used, the proposal drastically

 -transit supportive residential densities